friendly/nestedLogit/README.md

 The `nestedLogit` package provides functions for fitting nested dichotomy logistic regression models for a polytomous response.
 Nested dichotomies are statistically independent, and hence provide an additive decomposition of tests for the overall polytomous response.
+When the dichotomies make sense substantively, this method can be a simpler alternative to the standard multinomial logistic model which compares response categories to a reference level.

 ## Installation

 This package has not yet been submitted to CRAN.
 This development version can be installed to your R library directly from the [GitHub repo](https://github.com/friendly/nestedLogit) via:

     if (!require(remotes)) install.packages("remotes")
     remotes::install_github("friendly/nestedLogit", build_vignettes = TRUE)

 ## Package overview